datastreamapp/schema/docs/README.md

 Bounding Box                 | Auto-generated | Geographic area covered by dataset

 ## Special Case Tests
-In addition to our schema enforcing allowed values the column conditional logic; we have included additional check for common errors.
+In addition to our schema enforcing allowed values the column conditional logic; we have included additional check for common errors to the frontend flavour of our schema.

 - `Dissolved oxygen (DO)` should not be in `%`
 - `Dissolved oxygen saturation` should not be less than `0%`